volvojakobsen/volvojakobsen/README.md

 learning front end development, computers, cars and motorsports.

-- 🌱 I’m currently learning to become a front end dev. i am currently taking a 2 year course at noroff to become a front end dev. so far i have learned a lot about:
+- 🌱 I’m currently learning to become a front end dev. i am now finishing a 2 year course at noroff to become a front end dev. so far i have learned a lot about:

-html
+- html
-css
+- css
+- scss
-javascript
+- javascript
+- bootstrap
+- react

+### available for hire from june 2023.

 - 📫 How to reach me volvo240jakobsen@gmail.com